nexi-intra/intra-docs/docs/koksmat/ui/index.md

 ### Magicbox Framework
-Basic understanding of the
+Basic understanding of the framework

 ###  NextJS Framwork
 Basic understanding of the NextJS framework

 ### Magicbox Modules
-Basic understanding on how to develop a “magicbox module” Covering :  React components – useState, useContext, useMemo, Tailwind CSS, React server side actionsm MSAL, Magicbox API
+Basic understanding on how to develop a “Magicbox Applications” Covering :
+- React components
+- React hooks: useState,useContext,useMemo
+- React server side actions
+- Tailwind CSS
+- Microsoft Auth Library (MSAL)
+- Magicbox API

+# How to develop a UI module
+The UI modules are implemented using the App router in the NextJS framework.